Mount Sinai climb- the challenge of the mountain

 2. Consider using a guide: most tours will provide a local guide while the driver gets some shut eye before driving you back to civilization.

-3. Include a visit to Saint Catherine Monastery: this significant wholy site is well worth a visit once you have descended the mountain.
+3. Include a visit to Saint Catherine Monastery: this significant holy site is well worth a visit once you have descended the mountain.

 4. Take a jacket - Don’t underestimate how cold it can get at the top of the mountain.
 There are usually people hiring out blankets if you get caught out.
 The winter months of December, January and February can be close o freezing so dress appropriately in layers.